Difference Between Short And Long Run

 • Increasing Returns to Scale: Output increases more than proportionally when all inputs are increased.
 This often occurs due to specialization, division of labor, and technological improvements.

 • Constant Returns to Scale: Output increases proportionally when all inputs are increased.
-This means that the average cost of production remains constant as the scale of production changes.
+So in practice, the average cost of production remains constant as the scale of production changes.

 • Decreasing Returns to Scale: Output increases less than proportionally when all inputs are increased.
 This can occur due to management difficulties, coordination problems, and communication challenges in larger organizations.